 A 30-second animation of the single-phase liquid-argon TPC technology.

 The Dual Phase LAr TPC ProtoDUNE detector (300 tons of liquid argon) will test an innovative modification of LAr TPC technology chosen for the second of the four DUNE detector modules for the far site.
 This detector features amplifiers that operate in a layer of gaseous argon above a large target volume of liquid argon.
 Compared to the SP ProtoDUNE, this Dual Phase detector technology promises a 20-fold increase in amplification of the faint signal produced by ionization electrons drifting through the liquid argon.
-Construction of a small, 25-ton DP Lar TPC prototype detector took place at CERN in 2016 (see time lapse below).
+Construction of a small, 25-ton DP Lar TPC prototype detector took place at CERN in 2016.

 Insertion of the cryostat of the 25-ton Dual Phase Liquid-Argon TPC prototype detector at CERN in July 2016.